im-ethz/pub-gdu4dg/README.md

     <em>Figure 1 Visualization of the DG layer (left panel).
 The DG layer layer consists of several GDUs that represent the elementary distributions.
 During training, these GDUs learn the elementary domain bases <MATH> V_{1} , ... , V_{M} </MATH> that approximate these distributions.</em>
 </p>

-### How can I transfer the I.E.D. assumptiona nd GDUs to my problem setting?
+### How can I transfer the I.E.D. assumption and GDUs to my problem setting?

 ### How can I explain and interpret what the GDUs have learned?